 Potential interconnection between ground water in the Westwater Canyon Member and ground water in overlying aquifers in the area of the proposed mine will be assessed with the installation of wells at a location yet to be determined in the vicinity of the permit area.
 Wells will be completed in the Westwater Canyon Member, the Gallup Sandstone, the Point Lookout Sandstone, the Menefee Formation (if present), and the alluvium (if water bearing).
 The Westwater Canyon Member well will be pumped while water levels in the overlying formations are monitored.
 It is anticipated that after completion of the aquifer test, these wells will be incorporated into the quarterly water level and water quality monitoring program.
-Wells will be installed and developed in accordance with standard operating procedures.
+Wells will be installed and developed by a driller licensed in New Mexico in accordance with 19.27.4 NMAC Regulations.
+Because it is anticipated that artesian conditions exist in the area for some aquifers, an artesian well plan of operation will be submitted for OSE approval prior to well drilling in accordance with 19.27.4.31.A NMAC.
+During these aquifer tests, water levels in well B-1442, which is finished in the Gallup Sandstone, will be monitored.
+No wells are completed solely in the Dakota Sandstone in the vicinity of the Roca Honda permit area.
+It is possible that ground water in the Dakota Sandstone is in hydraulic connection with that in the Westwater Canyon Member in the area of the proposed mine.

 An inventory has been made of all wells previously identified within 5 miles of the Roca Honda permit area.
 Published hydrogeologic reports which tabulated wells in the area, and unpublished material generated during the permitting and monitoring of the Rio Grande Resources, Inc. Mount Taylor mine, were relied on to identify potentially existing wells and construct the map identified in the back of this SAP as Plate 1, and to create an initial water surface elevation map.
 Fieldwork is ongoing to determine which of these wells exist and can be sampled and measured, subject to owner approval.
 Some of the wells listed in the state WATERS database have been field checked and do not exist, as noted on Plate 1.
 The water surface elevation maps will be updated once new depth-to-water measurements are obtained.
 Water levels will be monitored in a subset of wells, of which selection criteria for inclusion in the monitoring program are being developed.

-Sampling Frequency Description Location Geologic Unit Aquifer Water Level Measuring Frequency Complete Suite Complete Suite Except No VOCs a Ch aracterization of Bedrock .
-S1 Section 16, T13N, R8W Westwater Canyon Member Confined Quarterly Quarterly c Quarterly S3 Section 16, T13N, R8W Westwater Canyon Member Confined Quarterly Quarterly c Quarterly S4 Section 16, T13N, R8W Westwater Canyon Member Confined Quarterly Quarterly c Quarterly B-0848-O b Section 17, T13N, R8W Westwater Canyon Member Confined Quarterly Quarterly c Quarterly USGS monitor well number 352037107465701 b Section 22, T13N, R9W Westwater Canyon Member Confined Quarterly Quarterly c Quarterly USGS monitor well number 352023107473201 b Section 21, T13N, R9W Westwater Canyon Member Confined Quarterly Quarterly c Quarterly Undetermined at present.
+0 Sampling Frequency Description Location Geologic Unit Aquifer Water Level Measuring Frequency Complete Suite Complete Suite Except No VOCs ^a Ch aracterizatior of Bedrock S1 Section 16, T13N, R8W Westwater Canyon Member Confined Quarterly Quarterly ^c Quarterly S3 Section 16, T13N, R8W Westwater Canyon Member Confined Quarterly Quarterly ^c Quarterly S4 Section 16, T13N, R8W Westwater Canyon Member Confined Quarterly Quarterly ^c Quarterly B-0848-O ^b Section 17, T13N, R8W Westwater Canyon Member Confined Quarterly Quarterly ^c Quarterly USGS monitor well number 352037107465701 ^b Section 22, T13N, R9W Westwater Canyon Member Confined Quarterly Quarterly ^c Quarterly USGS monitor well number 352023107473201 ^b Section 21, T13N, R9W Westwater Canyon Member Confined Quarterly Quarterly ^c Quarterly Undetermined at present.
 Well locations for San Mateo area bedrock ground water quality monitoring program will be added after the existing, useable wells are determined.
 Point Lookout Sandstone, Menefee Formation, alluvium Quarterly Characterization of Alluvial Aquifer Undetermined at present.
 Locations of ground water sampling locations in drainages will be determined after location of well points has been determined.
-Streambed alluvium Quarterly aVOC = volatile organic compound b If accessible c Unless no VOCs or SVOCs after 1 sampling event
+Streambed alluvium Quarterly

 Table 9-14.
-Summary of Well Locations, Baseline Water Quality Data Locatons, and Ground Water
+Summary of Well Locations, Baseline Water Quality Data Locations, and Ground Water - N Ionitoring Schedu ule